-This course aims at giving the student a thorough introduction to the theoretical and practical issues, viewpoints, and techniques of psychological testing in the areas of both intelligence testing and projective techniques.
+This course aims to give the student a thorough introduction to the theoretical and practical issues, viewpoints, and techniques of psychological testing in the areas of both intelligence testing and projective techniques.
 Open only to psychology majors in their junior or senior year.
-May be offered second semester.
+Offered first semester.